Daniel-Nkunga/BioSite/ArchitecturePlanning/Leidos/Weeks/Leidos Week 5 Running Thoughts.md

 - I snapped to my senses and realized I'm a programmer at 2:20 so I'm making this a file

 _07/18_
-- Pipeline picture/architecture, "Question format screenshot", AM Air Picture, (air picutre is one word), RAG picture explanation
+- Pipeline picture/architecture, "Question format screenshot", AM Air Picture, (air picture is one word), RAG picture explanation
 - Change titles to DARPA label titles
 - Second page
 - Very little notes today